hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 zones complicates any attempt to analyze the traffic size and timing to extract information.

-We note here that, depending on the padding policies eventually developed for XoT, the requirement to obfuscate the total zone size might require a server to create 'empty' AXoT responses.
+It is noted here that, depending on the padding policies eventually developed for XoT, the requirement to obfuscate the total zone size might require a server to create 'empty' AXoT responses.
 That is, AXoT responses that contain no RR's apart from an OPT RR containing the EDNS(0) option for padding.